-Ryan Shapiro is a Ph.D. candidate in the Department of Science, Technology, and Society (HASTS) at the Massachusetts Institute of Technology, as well as a Research Affiliate at the Berkman Klein Center for Internet & Society at Harvard University.
+Ryan Shapiro is a Ph.D. candidate in the Department of Science, Technology, and Society (HASTS) at the Massachusetts Institute of Technology, as well as a former Research Affiliate at the Berkman Klein Center for Internet & Society at Harvard University.
 Shapiro is an historian of national security, the policing of dissent, and governmental transparency.
 Shapiro is widely known as a leading expert on the Freedom of Information Act (FOIA).

 Politico describes Shapiro as “a FOIA guru at the Massachusetts Institute of Technology.”
 The open government website MuckRock describes Shapiro as “a FOIA superhero.”
 Marsh Professor of Journalism at Michigan University and TED Senior Fellow Will Potter describes Shapiro as “The FBI’s Worst Nightmare.”